Salt Lake City Vehicular Homicide Defense Lawyer

 Automobile homicide is a felony, and can, therefore, result in tough penalties for defendants who are convicted.
 To reiterate, automobile homicide is a third-degree felony if the driver acted with negligence, and a second-degree felony if the driver acted with criminal negligence.

 A defendant can be sentenced to up to five years in prison for third-degree felony vehicular homicide, though in some third-degree degree felony results in probation rather than prison time.
 In addition to being incarcerated, the defendant can also be fined up to $5,000.

 The punishment for second degree felony vehicular homicide is harsher, because the offense is considered more serious: a prison sentence ranging from one to 15 years, and a fine as great as $10,000.

 The Penalty for Driving While Texting

-Utah has a separate law, located at Utah Code § 76-5-207.5, for fatal accidents that occur while the driver is texting or otherwise distracted by a phone.
+Utah has a separate law, located at Utah Code § 76-5-207.5, for deadly crashes due to phone distractions.
 The full name for this offense is “automobile homicide involving using a handheld wireless communication device while driving.”

 Like automobile homicide, this crime is either a third or second degree felony depending on whether the driver was negligent or criminally negligent.
 Drugs and alcohol need not enter the equation for a driver to be charged in these cases.

 Vehicular Manslaughter License Suspension